Wild Horses Mourn Death Of Pregnant Mare In Touching Video

 And if you’re feeling sad for the loss of the mother and her baby, it should be known that SRWHMG has shared multiple photos of newborn horses in recent weeks showing that all outcomes aren’t as depressing as that of Clydette and Tootie.

-[Featured Image by Trotsko Anna/Shutterstock]
+[Featured image by Trotsko Anna/Shutterstock.]